Therapy for Relationships & Cultural Identity in Oakland, CA

 • Find yourself reading between the lines, picking up on reactions, and adjusting as you go, but not always feeling clear on how you actually want to show up or which version of you feels most like you.

-Many of the patterns we experience in relationships didn’t start in our current partnerships.
+Many of the relationship patterns we experience in relationships didn’t start in our current partnerships.
 They often grow from family dynamics, cultural and social influences, and the ways we learned to cope with conflict, closeness, or difference.
 These adaptations then become patterns.

 image of two children depicting how relationship therapy can help process your upbringing

 Together, we make these patterns visible so they stop feeling inevitable.
-From there, it becomes possible to relate with more clarity and intention - especially for those navigating the tension between their cultural identity and their own way of moving through relationships.
+From there, it becomes possible to relate with more clarity and intention - especially for those navigating the tension between cultural identity and their own way of moving through relationships.

-Second-generation individuals and men who want to improve their relationships
+Men who want to improve their relationships

 • You find yourself translating between your partner and your family and halfway through the conversation, realize no one really understands either side.